MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 We are using images provided by Nvidia, and optimized for GPU.
 We currently deployed Tensorflow and PyTorch with JupyterLab and VSCode, but any image available in the Nvidia catalog should be easy to deploy: https://ngc.nvidia.com/catalog/containers

+Checkout [this documentation](https://github.com/MaastrichtU-IDS/jupyterlab#jupyterlab-on-gpu) for more details on how we build the optimized docker images for the DSRI GPUs.
+Feel free to extend the `gpu.dockerfile` to your needs.

 ## JupyterLab on GPU

 Once your project has been granted access to GPUs, you can deploy applications on GPU from the catalog: